 Description

-Nos 18, 20 and 22 Cromer Baptist Church and Nos 26 and 28 Church Street together with Nos 1 to 7 consec The Gangway including No 1 Surrey Street form a group.
+Newstead House is part of a group that includes Nos 18, 20, and 22 Cromer Baptist Church, as well as Nos 26 and 28 Church Street, along with Nos 1 to 7 The Gangway, including No 1 Surrey Street.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.